debmhteach/CS3300-Devise-User-Authentication/README.md

     <%= yield %>
   </body>
 ```
+14. View the changes that you made by restarting your server and navigating to http://localhost:3000/  and test that you can't create new, edit update or destroy

-14. Open the app/views/projects/index.html.erb file and update to only show edit destroy new buttons buttons if logged in.
+15. Open the app/views/projects/index.html.erb file and update to only show edit destroy new buttons buttons if logged in.
 Here is the code to determine if logged in
 ```HTML

         <% if user_signed_in? %>

         <% end %>
 ```
-15. View the changes that you made by restarting your server and navigating to http://localhost:3000/
+15. Test the changes that you made for not displaying the buttons

 <hr>